gijit/gi/README.md

 `gijit` aims at being a scalable Go REPL for doing interactive coding and data analysis.
-It is backed by LuaJIT, a Just-in-Time trace compiler that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.
-The REPL binary is called simply `gi`, as it is a
+It is backed by LuaJIT, a Just-in-Time trace compiler.
+The REPL binary is called simply `gi`, as it is a "go interpreter".
-"go interpreter".

 quick install
 -------------